Riley Greene Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (89 total, one per game).
+- Mariners pitchers combine to allow 92 home runs (one per game), the second-fewest in baseball.

-- In his last appearance on Saturday, the righty tossed seven innings against the Houston Astros, giving up no earned runs while surrendering five hits.
+- In his most recent time out on Friday, July 7 against the Houston Astros, the righty threw 6 2/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.